Last public forum on Providence schools report held Saturday morning

 “More and more stories are emerging,” Infante-Green said.
 “There’s a mother who has a child in seventh grade who had eleven English teachers in one year.
 Eleven!
 I’ve never heard of such a thing.
 That, to me, is criminal.”

-The damning report detailed violence in classrooms, crumbling buildings, inconsistent curriculums, consistently low test scores, and chronic absenteeism.
+The troubling report detailed violence in classrooms, crumbling buildings, inconsistent curriculums, consistently low test scores, and chronic absenteeism.

 “No surprises at all,” said Tania Quezada, who worked in the district.
 “During the five years we saw everything that was on that report.
 We lived it, we felt it.”